Home > African Destinations > Morocco > How to Barter and Buy a Berber Carpet in Morocco

 Berber carpets are all handmade, with local wool from the Berber’s sheep and camels.
 Our guide explained that many of the carpets are made with a blueprint or pattern and are the unique designs of the creator of the carpet.

 We were warned by our guide about fake Berber carpets that are frequently found in the markets nearby.
-Many of these carpets are made by machine, sometimes in other countries such as China.
-He told us that if there is fringe on both ends of the carpet, it is likely, not handmade.
+Many of these carpets are machine-made, sometimes in other countries such as China.
+Our guide told us that if there was fringe on both ends, it was probably not handmade, though I later learned this isn’t always a perfect test.
+This is just one of the possible ways to distinguish authentic Moroccan rugs from mass-produced ones.

 We were also told that Berber carpets are indestructible and that animals such as cats and dogs are unable to damage them.
 I assumed this was a sales ploy, especially when he said that even a tiger would not destroy the carpet.